SESYNC-ci/CSI-2015/Lessons/SQL/sql.md

 When to consider a relational design
 -------------------------------------
 ### If you want to...
-* link data classified or measured at multiple levels (e.g., plots, sites, and species)
+* link data classified or measured at multiple levels (e.g., plots, surveys, and species)
 * be able to ask multiple, ad-hoc questions about the data and aggregate and group it in different ways

 Database Management Systems